nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 Supply chain attacks occur when third-party code that your site relies on is compromised.
 One notorious example is the [Polyfill.io attack](https://sansec.io/research/polyfill-supply-chain-attack), where malicious code affected over 100,000 websites.
-The code was redirecting users to a sports betting site while avoiding detection:
+The code was redirected users to a sports betting site while evading detection:

 > The code has specific protection against reverse engineering, and only activates on specific mobile devices at specific hours.
 It also does not activate when it detects an admin user.
 It also delays execution when a web analytics service is found, presumably to not end up in the stats.

-Similarly, Cloudflare's CDNJS service exposed up to [12% of websites](https://www.bleepingcomputer.com/news/security/critical-cloudflare-cdn-flaw-allowed-compromise-of-12-percent-of-all-sites/) to potential code injection attacks, showing that even well-regarded Content Delivery Networks (CDNs) can be vulnerable.
+In another incident, Cloudflare's CDNJS service exposed up to [12% of all websites](https://www.bleepingcomputer.com/news/security/critical-cloudflare-cdn-flaw-allowed-compromise-of-12-percent-of-all-sites/) on the internet to potential code injection attacks, showing that even well-regarded Content Delivery Networks (CDNs) can be vulnerable.

 ## Defending Against Supply Chain Attacks